The strategic fitness philosophy

 Meet Lars Nordenlund

-— Author · CEO · Founder · Strategic Fitness Architect
+CEO · Founder · The Strategic Fittest · Author

-That became Strategic Fitness: the leadership capability to turn signals into committed choices, build the next growth curve, and convert disruption into structural advantage.
+That work became Strategic Fitness: the leadership capability to convert signals into committed choices, build the next growth curve, and turn disruption into structural advantage, consistently.

 The leaders building around this standard are few and early.
 If that is where you are headed, let’s start the conversation.